jessicabat/causal-nlp-extraction/README.md

 ## Introduction
 We aim to use **OneKE** to extract knowledge from a paper of our choice.
 Using the paper `Financial Statement Analysis with Large Language Models` as our test case, which can be found in the `FinancialPapers` folder, we perform knowledge extraction using **OneKE** to create a knowledge graph in `Neo4j`.
 We then convert the extracted knowledge into a structured CSV format suitable for causal analysis using **Causal Copilot**.

 To replicate our results, first clone our repository and ensure you have docker desktop or conda installed.
-Edit the `.yaml` files to set your desired model, extraction mode, and constraints (defined in `OneKE/src/config.yaml`).
+Edit the `.yaml` files found in `FinancialConfigs` to set your desired model, extraction mode, and constraints (defined in `OneKE/src/config.yaml`).
 In the `construct` section, ensure you have your own instance of `Neo4j` running either locally or remotely through `Neo4j AuraDB`.
 This can be done through docker (locally) or online (remotely).
 Enter in the corresponding `url` and `password` for your own instance.

 ## Setup Instructions
 To set up the environment for running knowledge extraction using **OneKE**, you have three options: local setup using `pip`, conda environment setup, or Docker setup.